carl-jolly/Tkinter_RF_bucket/README.md

+Requires numpy, tkinter and random (standard package).
+To install numpy use: pip install numpy

 This file shows an example Tkinter GUI.
 The GUI allows the user to vary the RF voltage and phase of the bucket.

 Possible extensions: